cfw-guide/dsi.cfw.guide/docs/faq.md

 Generally, yes, with two exceptions:
 - hiyaCFW will only work on the system it was set up for
 - Even if you are using nds-bootstrap or a flashcard, friend codes in online NDS games will be reset when attempting to go online using a different console

+## How do I switch to a new SD card after setting up homebrew?
+Format your new SD card using the [SD Card Setup](sd-card-setup.html) instructions, then simply move your data from the old SD card to the new one.

+## Can I still use my system normally without the SD card inserted after setting up homebrew?
+Yes.
+If you did not install Unlaunch, your system will remain completely unmodified.
+If you *did* install Unlaunch, you may need to [configure Unlaunch](installing-unlaunch.html#section-iii-post-unlaunch-configuration) to automatically boot the original DSi Menu under specified conditions.

 ## The [Unlaunch page](https://problemkaputt.de/unlaunch.htm) says that version 2.0 is not known to be safe.
 Should I use a previous version instead?
 The Unlaunch page has not been updated since version 2.0 was released, which was over two years ago.
 The vast majority of users experience no issues with this version, so it is considered safe.